Blog

 Lack of transparency in the industry leads to inefficient workflows and relationships.
 Can cloud-based technology help teams work better together?

-On a typical project, when a design-related problem arises during construction, the consultants usually discuss it as a group, excluding other essential team members and potentially causing misalignment.
-If the entire team (GC, Subs, Owner, Consultants) had come together to brainstorm, the chances are that they would arrive at a better solution, faster.
-As we know, every day that passes where a solution is not found, there are potential cost and schedule impacts.
-If only we were more transparent from the beginning!
+On a typical project, when a design-related problem arises during construction, consultants usually discuss it among themselves, excluding other essential team members.
+This can lead to misalignment and slower problem resolution.
+The entire team—GC, Subs, Owner, and Consultants—working together from the start could potentially find a better solution faster.
+With every day that passes without a solution, cost and schedule impacts multiply.
+If only there had been more transparency from the beginning.

-On average, each construction project team member loses almost 2 full working days per week solving avoidable issues and searching for information.
+On average, each construction project team member loses almost two full work days per week solving avoidable issues and searching for information.

 Why are people scared of transparency?